Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 Even though they are good companions for cacti and succulents, bromeliads do need a bit more water.

-The central funnel should be kept filled with pure filtered, distilled or rainwater year-round.
+The central cup should be kept filled with pure filtered, distilled or rainwater year-round.
+Avoid tap water if possible, it contains chemicals.

 More in our article – Bromeliad Watering – HOW TO